 Dell EMC tops the data centre hardware & software market

-New research has found that – perhaps unsurprisingly – spending on data centre hardware and software is on the rise.
+New research has found that – perhaps unsurprisingly – spending on data center hardware and software is on the rise.

 According to Synergy Research Group, spending on the global sector grew by 17% in 2018, largely driven by burgeoning demand for public cloud services and a requirement for ever-richer server configurations, which drove up enterprise server average selling prices.

-Total data centre infrastructure equipment revenues, including both cloud and non-cloud, hardware and software, reached approximately US$150 billion in 2018, with public cloud infrastructure accounting for well over a third of the total.
+Total data center infrastructure equipment revenues, including both cloud and non-cloud, hardware and software, reached approximately US$150 billion in 2018, with public cloud infrastructure accounting for well over a third of the total.

 In terms of market share, ODMs in aggregate account for the largest portion of the public cloud market, with Dell EMC being the leading individual vendor, followed by Cisco, HPE and Huawei.

 Dell EMC also was top of the pile in 2018's private cloud market, followed by Microsoft, HPE and Cisco.
 The same four vendors led in the non-cloud data center market, albeit with a different ranking.

 By segment, Dell EMC is the leader in both server and storage revenues, while Cisco is dominant in the networking segment.
 Microsoft features heavily in the rankings due to its position in server OS and virtualisation applications.